oneThousand1000/HairMapper/README.md

 ## Boundary Training (Sec 3.3)

 There should be enough bald-data in D0 to train a hair separation boundary, but a randomly sampled dataset consists of 10000-images may only contains 100 bald-images.
-So that **We recommend you to directly use our pre-trained male hair separation boundary in `./data/boundaries/stylegan2_ada/coarse/stylegan2_ffhq_hair_w_male` and gender separation boundary in `./data/boundaries/stylegan2_ada/coarse/stylegan2_ffhq_gender_styleflow`**.
+So that **we recommend you to directly use our pre-trained male hair separation boundary in `./data/boundaries/stylegan2_ada/coarse/stylegan2_ffhq_hair_w_male` and gender separation boundary in `./data/boundaries/stylegan2_ada/coarse/stylegan2_ffhq_gender_styleflow`**.

-Or you can train male hair separation boundary on D_0 for yourself. (not recommended)
+Or you can train male hair separation boundary on D_0 for yourself. <u>(not recommended)</u>

 ```python
 python step2_train_man_hair_coarse_boundary.py  --output_dir $HairBoundaryDir$  --dataset_path ./training_runs/dataset/D0